-Imperial’s interdisciplinary expertise in bioengineering and biotechnology leads the UK field and spans the life sciences, engineering and medicine disciplines.
+Imperial’s interdisciplinary expertise in biotechnology leads the UK field and spans many disciplines.
 Many of our experts work together as part of the Industrial Biotechnology Hub and Agri-Net which are dedicated to developing innovative solutions for industry and government agencies.

 Microbial Strain Engineering, Design and Improvement.

 With increased environmental and economic constraints on industries, the bioproduction of molecules is becoming a sustainable alternative to traditional methods.
 To scale it up to industrial production, we still need significant improvements in the methods, using genetic engineering and metabolic engineering.

 Engineered micro-organisms have a wide range of applications in

 - Oil and Gas - e.g. production of biodiesel, biokerosene, hydrogen, and electricity from renewable sources